rhenanbartels/hrv/README.md

-Heart Rate Variability Analysis Package
+Pythonic Package for Heart Rate Variability Analysis
 ===============================

-version number: 0.1.5
+version number: 0.2.0
 author: Rhenan Bartels

 Overview
 --------

-A python package for heart rate variability analysis
+The **hrv** is a simple Python module that brings the most widely used techinques to work with RRi series without losing the **Power** of a native Python object.

 Installation / Usage
 --------------------